stupied4ever/twitter-experiment/README.md

  ```

  That will consume [Twitter Sample Stream][twitter-streaming-api] and save on
  a [MongoDB][mongodb] database.
-It will never finish, you need to decide how
- big you wnat your corpus, and when decided is enough, simple stop it.
 Trainable tweets will be flagged.
+ It will never finish, you need to decide how big you wnat your corpus, and
+ when you decided is enough, simple stop it.

  To detect __trainable_tweets__ I simple look to emoticons.
 If tweet has a
  happy or a sad emoticon, it's trainable tweet.
 This idea was not mine, I found